Hidden Markov and semi-Markov models: When and why are these models useful for classifying states in time series data?: Introduction

 The class of hidden Markov models (HMMs) \citep{zucchini_hidden_2017,fruhwirth-schnatter_handbook_2019} provide an intuitive framework for the classification of systems with temporal dependence that experience changes in patterns over time connected with underlying shifts in a latent process of interest.
-HMMs assume that the observation(s) at each point in time are the result of the unknown (hidden) ‘state’ (or class) of the system of interest.
-The state of the system is assumed to evolve over time according to the Markov property, i.e. the conditional probability distribution of future states (conditional on both past and present states) depends only upon the present state.
-Thus, an HMM is defined as a doubly stochastic process composed of an observation process $Y_t$ and a (latent) state process $C_t$, where the state process is usually taken to be a first-order Markov chain and we take $X_i \perp X_j | C_t$.
+HMMs assume that the observation(s) at each point in time are the result of the unknown (hidden) ‘state’ (or class) of the system.
+The state of the system is assumed to change over time according to the Markov property, i.e. the conditional probability distribution of future states (conditional on both past and present states) depends only upon the present state.
+Thus, an HMM is defined as a doubly stochastic process composed of an observation process $X_t$ and a (latent) state process $C_t$, where the state process is usually taken to be a first-order Markov chain and the distribution of $X_t$ depends only on the current state $C_t$ and not on previous state or observations.
 As such, HMMs provide a clear manner in which to do classifications of processes that evolve over time, as they take into account the sequential dependence present in the data and the temporal structure of the consecutive states.

-HMMs have successfully been implemented to classify accelerometer data: \citep{aiguang_li_physical_2010} utilized an HMM to recognize human physical activities using two-second summary features from tri-axial acceleration data; \citep{wang_recognizing_2011} presented an HMM to recognize six human daily activities from sensor signals collected from a single waist-worn tri-axial accelerometer; \citep{leos_barajas_analysis_2017} provided the details necessary to implement and assess an HMM in both the supervised and unsupervised learning context and outlined two applications to marine and aerial systems (shark and eagle) taking the unsupervised learning approach.
+HMMs can be used for state prediction (supervised approach) or to make inferences about drivers of behavior (unsupervised approach).
+In the supervised learning context information on the classes of the observations is available in advanced (there is a pre labelled data set), and the number of possible states are known by the user.
+Alternatively, in the unsupervised learning context there are no labelled data and the number of states is not pre-defined.
+HMMs have successfully been implemented to classify accelerometer data: \citep{aiguang_li_physical_2010} utilized an HMM to recognize human physical activities using two-second summary features from tri-axial acceleration data; \citep{wang_recognizing_2011} presented an HMM to recognize six human daily activities from sensor signals collected from a single waist-worn tri-axial accelerometer; \citep{leos_barajas_analysis_2017} provided the details necessary to implement and assess an HMM in both the supervised and unsupervised learning context and outlined two applications to marine and aerial systems (shark and eagle) using unsupervised learning.